Trading card: Cricket

 Cricket cards usually feature one or more players or a cricket-related theme.
 One of the first cricket collections was released by tobacco company W.D. & H.O.
 Wills in 1896.
 Other companies that released cricket collections were Australian Sniders & Abrahams in 1905, and Capstan (a Wills brand) in 1909–10.
 Alexander Boguslavsky Ltd. also released an illustrated sports collection (that included cricket) in 1925.

 In modern times, cricket cards have been produced by Futera (1993–98) and Topps.

 Cycling

 Panini released collections of some of the most famous bicycle races in Europe, such as the Tour de France and the Giro d'Italia.

 Gridiron football

-A gridiron football card is a type of collectible trading card typically printed on paper stock or card stock that features one or more American football, Canadian Football League all or World League of American Football players or other related sports figures.
+A gridiron football card is a type of collectible trading card typically printed on paper stock or card stock that features one or more American football, Canadian football or World League of American Football players or other related sports figures.
 These cards are most often found in the United States and Canada where the sport is popular.

 Most football cards features National Football League players.
 There are also Canadian Football League and college football cards.
 Player cards normally list the player's statistics.